Family Portrait - Lagoon near the Hilton Hawaiian Village, Honolulu, Oahu, Hawaii

 See: Couples Photography - Engagement Photography - Surprise Proposal - Family Photography - Honeymoon Photography - Maternity Photography - Senior Portrait - Packages & Services - Photo Session Reservation Procedures

 Aloha!
 Welcome to the clothing Idea section of my website.

 Dressing for family photos can always pose many questions, but dress for family photos on the beach adds an extra layer of uncertainty.
 Outfit choices should complement the natural setting and be comfortable and authentic for the family.
 Here are a few clothing ideas for dressing a family for pictures on the beach.

 Nothing Beats All white on the Beach.
 White dresses, white polo shirts, and white linen all look simple and beautiful against the colors of the sand, water, and sky at the Beach.

-It works because the bright white pops off the colorful background and serves as an added light reflector and has a clean and timeless look.
-With the gentlemen all in white as well as the ladies, the look will be a little more formal but that does not mean that they will be stuffy.
+It works because the bright white pops off the colorful background, serve as an added light reflector, and has a clean and timeless look.
+With the gentlemen all in white and the ladies, the look will be a little more formal, but that does not mean they will be stuffy.

-White and khaki or white and tan.
-Traditionally this look has been more of a matchy-matchy look with white shirts and khaki shorts.
-While this works very nicely in beach photos, it is easy to coordinate these colors rather than everyone wearing the same outfit.
 White sundresses for little girls.
-Tan capri pants and a white sleeveless shirt for mom.
-Dad can be in a white linen shirt and khaki pants rolled up.
-The boys will look great it cargo shorts and polos.
+While this works very nicely in beach photos, it is easy to coordinate these colors rather than everyone wearing the same outfit: Tan capri pants and a white sleeveless shirt for mom.
+Dad can be in a white linen shirt and khaki pants.
+The boys will look great in cargo shorts and polos.
 A pop of teal in a hair-bow or a pink necklace is a sweet, colorful addition.